 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Sep 12, 2017, but some terms and conditions may have changed or are no longer available.
+This article was last updated May 13, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 In this article hide

 - Award charts: How much do Alaska awards cost?

 - What airlines can you book and where can you find award space?